Coyotes finally find first win by rallying over Kraken, 5-4

-“My first thought was for the players,” Tourigny said.
-“It gets heavy mentally.
-It hurts as a coach when they don’t get a reward.
-It was great to get that today.
-Guys stayed with it, we’re down 3-1 in the first.
-It was not like it’s a walk in the park, so the players believing in the process, in themselves, trusting in each other, that was huge.”
+The lead changes came quick at the end of the third period Saturday.
+Phil Kessel’s power play goal with 6 minutes to play put the Coyotes on top, then Seattle’s Mark Giordano tied the game – just 13 seconds before Crouse’s goal.

-The lead changes came quick at the end of the third period.
-Phil Kessel’s power-play goal with 6 minutes to play put the Coyotes on top, then Seattle’s Mark Giordano tied the game — just 13 seconds before Crouse’s goal.
+Shayne Gostisbehere had assists on three of Arizona’s goals, adding to his team-high seven assists and eight points.
+Antoine Roussel and Travis Boyd also scored for the Coyotes.

-Shayne Gostisbehere had assists on three of Arizona’s goals.
-Antoine Roussel and Travis Boyd also scored for the Coyotes and Johan Larsson had two assists.
+Scott Wedgewood, who relieved Karel Vejmelka only 59 seconds into the game after the Kraken scored twice, stopped 27 shots.
+It was Wedgewood’s first appearance of the season for Arizona.

 For the Kraken, Jordan Eberle tallied 15 seconds into the game and Yanni Gourde scored at 59 seconds.
 Nathan Bastian also scored his first of the season.
-Philipp Grubauer stopped 17 shots.
+Philipp Grubauer stopped 17 shots for Seattle.

 Roussel’s first goal of the season came at 1:33 in the first period – marking the sixth time in NHL history that the first three goals were scored in the first 93 seconds of the game.
 The last NHL game where each of the first three shots were goals was between Montreal and Florida on Dec.
 28, 2007.